-Courses supported by the Community-Based Learning Initiative (CBLI) may include community-based research, volunteer service linked with coursework, historical and theoretical reflections on service, or content that helps you explore and formulate responses to pressing societal issues.
-Courses recommended for Service Focus can be found on the CBLI Course List as indicated with a Service Focus icon.
+Courses supported by the Program for Community-Engaged Scholarship (ProCES) may include community-based research, volunteer service linked with coursework, historical and theoretical reflections on service, or content that helps you explore and formulate responses to pressing societal issues.
+Courses recommended for Service Focus can be found on the ProCES website as indicated with a Service Focus icon.

 Petition a Course

 Fill out the Service Focus Course Petition form by midnight May 6.
 The form will ask for course information and a short explanation of how the course would build on your summer internship experience or further your service interests.